Yaichu/Akamai-assignment/README.md

     http://3.97.8.60/Test/

- And congrats, you re connected to MongoDB Server through the three tiered application!
+ And congrats, you're connected to MongoDB Server through the three tiered application!

+ * Some screenshots are attached